-Few countries have built enough clean energy capacity for a net-zero future on even non-transport energy.
+Few countries achieve a totally clean energy future on non-transport energy.
 In this post we discuss the potential for Rwanda and DRC to achieve this with a shared resource.
 Germany tried with its Energiewende for 20 years.
-Norway has had that status for years.
-But Germany wanted a full transition to clean power by 2020.
+It wanted a full transition to clean power by 2020.
 Michael Schellenberger of Der Spiegel questions its failings and why.
 With a year to go it’s achieved only 25% of it.
 Was it asking too much, too soon?
-So if not Germany, who then could do it soon enough to meet climate change goals?
+So if not Germany, who then could do it?

-How a country makes clean energy for a net-zero future?
+How to get clean energy for a net-zero future?

-So this region is poised to be a clean energy bright spot in the heart of Africa.
-One key resource enabling their sustainable, clean energy future is Lake Kivu.
-It’s energy potential is a unique case among Africa’s Great Lakes.
-It’s a high-altitude source for both hydro and renewable biogas energy (RNG).
-But there is a greater differentiator for this energy source.
-This is where nature has taken a millennium to craft a unique, water-borne gas reservoir.
+So, this region is poised to be a clean energy bright spot, in the heart of Africa.
+The key resource, for their sustainable clean energy for a net-zero future, is Lake Kivu.
+Its potential is a unique case among Africa’s Great Lakes.
+It’s a source of both hydro and renewable biogas energy.
+Nature took a millennium to create this water-borne gas resource.

 Can natural gas production reduce carbon emissions?

-In our proposal, this threat is balanced by going ahead and producing its 60 bcm (billion cubic metre) natural gas inventory and any newly generated gas until the harvesting is done.
+In our proposal, this threat is balanced by going ahead and producing its 60 bcm (billion cubic metre) natural gas inventory.
 Then we must use it as discussed here.
-If done successfully, this avoids and averts 2 – 6 gigatons of carbon emissions.
-This is a twin impact solution, a positive safety outcome that can also earn the stakeholders huge GHG (carbon) credits for that carbon tonnage.
+If done successfully, this avoids and averts the 2+ gigatons of carbon emissions.
+This is a double impact, positive outcome that can also earn the stakeholders huge GHG (carbon) offsets for that carbon tonnage.

-Lake Kivu has been a source of hydro power for more than half a century.
-However, current use from either hydro and thermal power reaches barely 5 % of its potential.
+Lake Kivu has been a source of hydropower for more than half a century.
+However, current use from either hydro or thermal power reaches barely 5 % of its potential.
 The southern outflow of the lake drops 700m in the 30 km cascade of the Ruzizi River.
 Studies show a potential of 576 MW from run-of-river hydro.
 No major dams are needed, so it’s low impact.
-To date just 30 MW capacity has been installed of the four phases mapped below.
+To date, just 30 MW capacity has been installed in the four phases mapped below.

 But gas in the lake can also produce thermal power.
 Of that, only 26 MW is operating.
-Its potential output, with the best available technology and design in operation, is perhaps 600 MW.
-This thermal power combined with hydro provides nearly 1200 MW of clean, renewable power.
+Its potential output, with the best available technology and design in operation, is 800 MW.
+This thermal power combined with hydro provides nearly 1400 MW of clean, renewable power.

 What do we know about this added potential from gas energy in the depths of the lake?
 Lake Kivu is likely the second largest anaerobic bio-digester and store of methane gas on the planet.
 The biggest remains the oceans although they defy being dealt with as a single system like Kivu.
-Oceans store biogas and natural gas seeps as solid methane hydrates.
-They are to date untouched, difficult to recover.
+Oceans store biogas and natural gas seeps in permafrost, and as solid methane hydrates.
+They are to date untouched, with methane hydrates difficult to recover.
 But we will concentrate on the permafrost seeps that contain 10,000 to 15,000 gigatons of carbon, increasingly at risk of more rapid emissions.
 To harvest them, we need to modify and build the next generation of our gas extraction technology to produce.
-We can test it with the core design element of our Kivu extraction equipment after more R&D.
+We can test it with the core design element of our Kivu extraction equipment after more R&D on the resource locations.

 However, Lake Kivu is unique in sealing and storing gas in solution, in deep water.
 From 250-500 m depths, the gas-in-water solution is rich enough to produce pipeline-quality natural gas.
-It takes the right extraction and enrichment technology, which is our business.
+It takes the right extraction and enrichment technology, which is at the core of our business.
 It can produce enough biogas to supply the region’s power.
-In fact it can make 800 MW of low-carbon power for 50 years or longer.
+In fact, it can make 600-800 MW of carbon-negative power for 50 years or longer.
 Currently used technologies can do just 15% of that output.

-The GGFR team in the World Bank has credited our Hydragas team for developing a practical, low-cost model for gas distribution for the 3rd World.
+The World Bank has credited our Hydragas team for developing a practical, low-cost model for gas distribution for LMIC countries.
 We developed this model to use stranded gas in Mozambique in the 1990’s.
 The country was in a civil war at the time.
 It was also the world’s poorest country.
 At the time, the country had stranded gas fields in an isolated area.
 The World Bank funded some of these Mozambican projects.
 In fact they really liked and appreciated what they saw in Vilankulo.

-The World Bank wanted to replicate and deploy it globally for poorer countries.
+The World Bank wanted to copy and deploy it globally for poorer countries.
 Their validation assures us that it is also a good solution for Rwanda and the region.
-For the Vilankulo project we had built the world’s longest plastic gas pipeline at the time.
+For the Vilankulo project, we built the world’s longest plastic gas pipeline at the time.
 With half of it offshore, it ran some 250 km.
 It connected two towns and three offshore islands.
-In fact the gas came from stranded gas supply from the Pande gas field.
-It had been drilled in the 1960’s but had remained unused 30 years on.
-We used it to supply the community with much-needed power and pipeline gas at low cost.
-That system has just passed its 25th anniversary with availability of over 99.9%.
+In fact, the gas came from a stranded gas supply from the Pande gas field.
+It had been drilled in the 1960s but had remained unused 30 years on.
+We used it to supply the community with much-needed power and pipeline gas at a low cost.
+That system has just passed its 25th anniversary with its availability standing at over 99.9%.

-The World Bank adopted this “Vilankulo Model”.
-It became the basis for their gas use model in the Greenhouse Gas Flaring Reduction (GGFR) initiative.
-In the report, they planned to deploy it in 38 poor countries on three continents with a budget of $ 6 B. Flared gas would be used to power up local communities.
-It was planned to provide cooking gas and small power.
-Gas was previously flared during oil production.
+The World Bank adopted this “Vilankulo Model” as the basis for their gas use model in the Greenhouse Gas Flaring Reduction (GGFR) initiative.
+In the report, they planned to deploy it in 38 poor countries on three continents with a budget of $ 6 B. Flared gas would be used to power up local communities, providing cooking gas and small power.
+Such gas was previously flared during oil production.

 Historic energy shortfalls

-Up to 2006, Rwanda’s power blackouts were everyday experiences.
-They lasted half the day, in scheduled rolling blackouts.
+Up to 2006, Rwanda’s power blackouts were an everyday experience.
+They lasted over half the day, in scheduled rolling blackouts.
 But at the time, less than 6% of the population had access to electrical power.
-I used to wonder how the rural and even urban population was asleep by 7pm.
-But lighting was simply too costly to run and street lighting was scarce.
-The exception was Goma’s bars on the DRC side.
+I used to wonder why most of the rural and even urban population was asleep by 7 pm.
+But the lighting was simply too costly to run and street lighting was scarce.
+The exception was Goma on the DRC side.
 Unlike much of Rwanda, Goma came alive at night as the city partied.
 Diesel and gasoline generators clattered away in the night, adding to the noise of festivities.

-To support their lifestyle they use gasoline-fueled generators.
-These are common for the few connected users and businesses in Goma who can affors lighting.
-The bars always need light, music and cold beer.
-It was a shock to see how much mobile phone users in Goma pay vendors for a recharge.
-Per kW , it’s possibly the highest power tariff extorted anywhere.
-Only government entities and the well connected enjoyed access to grid power.
+To support the Goma lifestyle and economy, gasoline-fueled generators supplied a small portion of the population, mainly the more affluent users and businesses in Goma with power for lighting.
+The bars always had light, music, and cold beer.
+It was a shock to see how much mobile phone owners in Goma paid vendors for a recharge, possibly the highest tariff anywhere.
+Only government entities and senior politicians had access to grid power.

 Constraints on power supply

-Power in the Great Lakes region was and also remains too pricey for most users.
-It was more than five times higher than say in South Africa or Zambia in 2006.
-The marginal cost of new power was governed by the cost of diesel generation, with diesel cost very high in the hinterland.
+Power in the region was and remains too pricey for most users.
+It was more than five times higher than in South Africa or Zambia in 2006.
+The marginal cost of the new power was governed by the cost of diesel generation, with diesel costs very high in the hinterland.
 Power pricing was a major socio-economic problem for residents and for commerce and industry.
-Electric power was only affordable to a few, with fixed rates in Rwanda from USc 22-26/kWh.
-But just 6% of the population had a power connection in 2006.
+Electric power was only affordable to a few, with flat rates in Rwanda from USc 22-26/kWh.
+Just 6% of the population had a power connection in 2006.

 A clean energy future needs smart solutions

-Hydragas studied and modelled energy supply needs of Rwanda and DRC as part of our gas production studies.
-We prepared feasibility assessments on energy competitiveness and market size.
+Hydragas studied and modelled the energy supply needs of Rwanda and DRC as part of our Lake Kivu gas production studies.
+We prepared several feasibility assessments on energy competitiveness and market size.
 The market was price sensitive.
-Our recommended fix was to supply combined power and gas feeds into households.
-Power alone could not satisfy the needs affordably.
+Our recommendation was to supply combined power and gas feeds to households.

 We considered that power alone is only affordable to less than 20% of the population.
 Most customers would preferably use it for essential lighting and electronics.
-Charcoal is preferred for cooking.
-But the poorer rural users consume only firewood and no power.
-Gas, once distributed to homes, can supply the bulk of energy needs in almost all homes.
-Combined gas and power can be supplied more cheaply and effectively than its alternatives.
-But the utilities are faced with the cost of connecting two energy sources.
+Charcoal was preferred for cooking.
+But the poorest used only firewood with no power.
+Gas, if distributed to homes, could supply the bulk of energy needs in almost all homes to complement electricity.
+The combined gas and power can be supplied cheaper than its alternatives.

 Several sources can contribute to the power supply mix for Rwanda.
-This mix includes hydro, biomass (peat) thermal, solar PV and thermal power from Kivu’s renewable gas.
-Wind and solar are seasonally less effective than in other parts of Africa, with low power factors for 7-8 months a year.
-It’s partly due to few months of sustained winds and short sunny seasons in the north and west, quite different from the south and east.
+This mix includes hydro, biomass (peat) thermal, solar PV, and thermal power from Kivu’s renewable gas.
+Wind and solar are seasonally less effective than in other parts of Africa, with power factors poor for 7-8 months a year.
+This is partly due to a few months annually of sustained winds.
+There are also short sunny seasons in the north and west, quite different from the south and east.

 Balancing thermal energy and electrical power

-We prepared feasibility reports in the 1990’s for Mozambique’s local gas and power distribution.
+We prepared feasibility reports in the early 1990s for Mozambique’s local gas and power distribution.
 To cut costs to users, we made it simple and cheap to operate in rural Africa.
-The donors funding the scheme, from Scandinavia, had a Norwegian expert review our town supply study.
+The donors funding the scheme, from Scandinavia, asked a Norwegian expert to review our study.

-To our amusement, the queries he raised included the following: Why no fleet of vehicles for the utility staff?
-What was the budget for an office block, or for a proper computer billing and administration system?
+To our amusement, the queries he raised included the following: Where is the fleet of vehicles for the utility staff?
+What is the budget for an office block for a computer billing and administration system?
 Where is the workshop to repair all the gas meters and test or calibrate them?
-Also, where are the trench-diggers and earth-moving equipment?
-This is a very euro-centric or North American view.
+Also, where are the trench diggers and earth-moving equipment?
 His list would have more than quadrupled the project cost and made gas unaffordable.
-But in Vilankulo, a man on a bicycle could carry most needs for a house installation and he could install it in an hour.